Devon7925/queue_bot/README.md

 * Voice channel to move players to after game conclusion
 * Maps & map voting
 * Number of maps for a map vote
-* Parameters for skill based matchmaking
+* Parameters for skill based matchmaking (configurable per player)
 * Region based matchmaking(based on discord role)
+* Roles players can queue with
+* Valid role combinations for a queue

 ## Future plans